doggybootsy/hidden-disc-docs/README.md

 driver.get("https://discord.com/login")
 driver.execute_script(script)
 ```
 The Discord login (in the API's context, backend) works as a WebSocket connection to the url `wss://gateway.discord.gg/?encoding=json&v=9&compress=zlib-stream`.
-I don't know much about this part.
+I don't know much about this part, however, [Hornwitser](https://www.hornwitser.no/) has a good documentation of Discord's WebSockets on [his site](https://www.hornwitser.no/discord/analysis).